nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 Section Default Time Frames **SHALL** be configurable, by the Provider, to be easily amendable if required in response to FoT feedback

-{% include custominfocallout.html content="**Information** Section default time frames to be reviewed following FoT feedback." type="warning" %}
+{% include custominfocallout.html content="**Information:** Section default time frames to be reviewed following FoT feedback." type="warning" %}

 | Section Code   | Time Frame | FHIR Resource(s) |
 |----------------|------------|------------------|